open-policy-agent/conftest/docs/plugins.md

 The plugin is responsible for handling flags and arguments.
 Any arguments are passed to the plugin from the conftest command.

 The exit code 1 is treated as a special exit code in the conftest cli.
 This indicates a test failure and no error message will be printed.
-In your plugin you should return an exit code other then 0 or 1 if your plugin fails for any reason other then a test failure.
+In your plugin you should return an exit code other than 0 or 1 if your plugin fails for any reason other than a test failure.